 Aspire Behavioral Care assumes a proactive role in the prevention, facilitation, and resolution of complaints and grievances, including implementing educational programs that will assist facility staff in handling difficult situations.
 The role in resolving a complaint, grievances, or inquiry will vary, depending upon the situation.
 The use of the grievance procedure shall not prejudice the future provision of appropriate services or supports.
 No individual shall be coerced, intimidated, threatened or retaliated against because the individual has exercised his or her right to file a grievance or has participated in the grievance process.

-Families can submit grievances 24 hours per day, either orally or in writing, to the Supervisor, Director, or CEO.
-The Supervisor/Director or CEO shall contact the family within 24 hours of receipt of the grievance to acknowledge receipt.
+Families can submit grievances 24 hours per day, either orally or in writing, to the Supervisor, or Clinical Director.
+The Supervisor/Director shall contact the family within 24 hours of receipt of the grievance to acknowledge receipt.
 An investigation of the grievance and responds to the family will be available in writing/email within fifteen (15) working days of the submittal of the grievance.

 If the patient is dissatisfied with the finding, the family may request, the grievance be forwarded to the BACB, the BBB or state health officials.